apolish/ECDSA-Anomalies/README.md

 ### 🔐 Verification Tool

-Run this to validate Case A, B transactions using public parameters:
+Run this to validate Case A and B transactions using public parameters:

 ```bash
 python src/verify_case_a.py
 python src/verify_case_b.py
 ```
+### STATUS: Research officially completed.
+The current repository is not active.